wordofwarning/wordofwarning.org/current/2024/index.md

 Visit our <a href="https://youtube.com/@warnmcr" target="_blank">YouTube channel</a> to watch archived livestreams and more.<br>Find further information for both audiences and artists on our [News](/news) page.

-Discover what happened last year in our [2023 archive](/archive/2023) — and please <a href="https://www.illuminate-data.org.uk/survey/mlklqx" target="_blank">tell us your thoughts</a> if you've been to any of our events (or watched a livestream).
+Discover what happened last year in our [2023 archive](/archive/2023) — and please <a href="https://www.illuminate-data.org.uk/survey/pjxnmc" target="_blank">tell us your thoughts</a> if you come to any of our events or watch a livestream.
 <small><span style='font-variant: small-caps'>[back to top](/current/2024)</span></small>

 #### About